When you choose the right partner, the rest is a whole lot easier.

-Personally, I'm shocked that the TV show The Bachelor and its sister show The Bachelorette are still going strong!
+Personally, I'm shocked that The Bachelor and its sister show The Bachelorette are still going strong!
 The shows' longevity speaks to how focused we are, as a society, on the dating portion of romance.
 As a culture, we have turned the search for love into a competition, a game, entertainment ... when what we really need are stories and examples of what happens after two people find each other.

 You can't do monogamy for your parents or your friends or your partner.
 You have to decide this is what you want, for you.
-Identify your own reasons for wanting to be monogamous.
-Maybe for you it is a religious or spiritual choice; maybe you value loyalty; maybe you see commitment as a path to personal growth; maybe you want to see what can happen if you focus your romantic energy on one person.
+Identify your own reasons for wanting monogamy in your life.
+Maybe, for you, it's a religious or spiritual choice; maybe you value loyalty; maybe you see commitment as a path to personal growth; maybe you want to see what can happen if you focus your romantic energy on one person.